Tyrrrz/PolyShim/Readme.md

 **PolyShim** polyfills come in two forms:

 - **Type polyfills**, which define missing built-in types by reimplementing them from scratch.
-- **Method polyfills**, which are provided through global extension methods that substitute missing methods on existing built-in types.
+- **Member polyfills**, which are provided through global extension members that substitute missing members on existing built-in types.

 Once the package is installed, the polyfills will be automatically added to your project as internal source files.
-You can then use them in your code by referencing the corresponding types or methods as if they were defined natively.
+You can then use them in your code by referencing the corresponding types or members as if they were defined natively.

 > **Note**:
-> Polyfills are only applied to types and methods that are not already provided.
+> Polyfills are only applied to types and members that are not already provided.
 > When a native implementation of a symbol is available — either in the framework or through a referenced [compatibility package](#compatibility-packages) — it will always be prioritized over the corresponding polyfill.

 ### Type polyfills